Topics:

 Introduction:

-An actuator is a component that contains electronic parts and, when voltage and current are supplied to it by an ECU, takes action.
-This can range from adjusting a mechanical position to regulating a particular function within a vehicle or other controlled system.
+An actuator is an object that contains electronic components and, when voltage and current are supplied by an ECU, takes action.
+This can range from adjusting a mechanical position to regulating a specific function within a vehicle or other controlled system.
 Every modern vehicle contains dozens of actuators in the engine compartment, the exterior, and the interior.

 The ECU determines how the actuator should be controlled based on the sensor data and the program.
-Example: when the air-fuel mixture of a gasoline engine is too lean, the oxygen sensor (sensor) measures an excess of oxygen.
-The ECU commands the injector (actuator) for a longer time until the oxygen sensor signal has reached its desired value.
-In doing so, the ECU has a regulating function.
-See also the page: procesregeling.
+Example: when the mixture of a petrol engine is too lean, the lambda sensor (sensor) measures an excess of oxygen.
+The ECU drives the injector (actuator) for a longer time until the signal from the lambda sensor has reached its desired value.
+The ECU thus has a regulating function.
+See also the page: process control.

-The ECU sends current through the actuator by switching a positive, or in most cases, switching the ground.
-The actuators translate the ECU’s electronic signals into physical movements or actions.
-Actuators often contain a coil or electric motor that can carry out a command.
-We also find actuators as an electric motor (stepper motor), as a heating element, or as lighting.
+The ECU sends a current through the actuator by switching on a positive supply, or in most cases, the ground.
+The actuators translate electronic signals from the ECU into physical movements or actions.
+Actuators often contain a coil or electric motor with which a command can be executed.
+We also find actuators as an electric motor (stepper motor), as a heating element or as lighting.

 Actuators with a coil: